mrobin88/onusone-p2p/README.md

-# OnusOne P2P - Decentralized Discussion Network
+out# OnusOne P2P - Decentralized Discussion Network

 A Web3 social platform where content survives based on community engagement.
 Use what you already have.